shreyakumari99/yoga_flutter/README.md

-Yoga App for Beginners
+🧘‍♀️ Yoga App for Beginners
-A beginner-friendly yoga app designed to help users perform yoga with ease and convenience.
-This app provides detailed yoga descriptions, session controls, daily yoga packages, and personalization features.
+Your personal guide to yoga!
+This app is designed for beginners, offering a variety of yoga routines, personalized features, and tools to make your yoga practice seamless and enjoyable. 🌟

-Features
+✨ Features at a Glance
-Explore Yoga Types
+💡 Explore Yoga Routines

-Browse through a list of yoga routines with detailed descriptions to suit your needs.
+A curated list of yoga types with detailed descriptions to suit your goals.

-Start Yoga Session
+🕒 Yoga Session Control

-Select any yoga and click Start Yoga to begin.
-Timer functionality to track your session:
+Start Yoga: Begin your session with ease.
-Play and Pause the timer.
+Timer Control: Play ⏯️, Pause ⏸️, Finish ✅, or skip to the Next Yoga ➡️.
-Finish Yoga to end your session.
-Next Yoga to jump to the next routine.
-Yoga Packages
+📦 Yoga Packages

-Choose daily yoga packages consisting of 4–5 yoga routines for consistent practice.
+Daily yoga routines with 4–5 preset yoga sequences for consistent practice.

-User Profile
+👤 Personalized Profiles

-Personalize your experience by creating and managing your profile.
+Create your own profile and tailor your yoga journey.

-Sharing and Rating
+🔔 Notifications

+Get notified when your yoga session starts, keeping you on track.
+🌍 Share & Rate

-Share the app with friends using the Share with Friends button.
+Share the app with friends using Share with Friends.
-Rate the app with the Rate Us feature.

-Dependencies
-Flutter SDK
-Timer Widgets: flutter_timer
-Share & Rate:
-share
-in_app_review
+Let us know how we’re doing with Rate Us.

+🌟 Future Enhancements
+🔥 Add guided video sessions.
+📊 Provide progress tracking and analytics.
+🧘‍♀️ Expand yoga routines with advanced options.

 Future Enhancements
 Add more yoga routines and categories.